 “Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.”
 (Romans 8:26 NKJV)

-The Bible teaches that although God is the same throughout the ages, yet His ways of dealing with mankind are not the same throughout the ages (Mal.
+Although God is the same throughout the ages, the Bible teaches that His ways of dealing with humanity are not the same throughout the ages (Mal.
 3:6, John.
 1:17).
-There are different dispensations or divinely ordered ways of God dealing with mankind throughout the ages.
+There are different dispensations or divinely ordered ways of God dealing with humankind throughout the ages.

 Failure to understand this truth is causing many believers today to miss out on God’s best for their lives, for they erroneously think that God is dealing with them as He dealt with the people under the dispensation of the law.